mgrl39/42Project/C-Piscine-Reloaded/ex00/README.md

 ```

 ### f) test5
+- Creates a symbolic link named 'test5' that points to the same location as 'test3'.
+This means that 'test5' is essentially another name for the same file as 'test3'.
+Any changes made to 'test3' will be reflected in 'test5', and vice versa.
 ```shell
 ln test3 test5
 ```

 ### g) test6
+- Creates a symbolic link named 'test6' that points to the directory 'test0'.
+This means that 'test6' is essentially a shortcut or reference to 'test0'.
+- Sets the modification time of 'test6' to June 1 at 22:20 (the year is unspecified, so the system will default to the current year).
 ```shell
 ln -s test0 test6 && touch -ht 06012220 test6
 ```